 Only compare yourself to yourself

 I often ask myself “Why do I not look like Emily Ratajkowski yet?” after a tough gym session before realising I am in fact not an alien sent from another planet to make humans feel inferior and wonder why they don’t have massive boobs with a waist like the side of a fiver (I genuinely think she might be an alien – there is no other explanation).
 I’ve touched on this several times in previous blogs but I think it’s always an important one to highlight: there is absolutely no point comparing yourself to someone else.
 The same goes with fitness progress and the transformations you see on social media.
 Everyone carries fat in different places.
-Some people have fucking good genes; they’ll go to the gym once and suddenly have abs even with a bad diet (damn those people).
-Some people are less lucky and have to really watch what they’re eating to see results.
+Some people have fucking good genes; they’ll go to the gym once and suddenly have abs (damn those people).
+Some people are less lucky and have to really train hard and watch their diet to get results.
 It may not be fair, but thinking about it doesn’t change the way your own body works.
 If you forget about other people and focus on yourself, I think it makes life a lot easier.

 Progressing or obsessing?